CuriousPan/FaceMaskDetection/README.md

 # Face Mask Detection Project

-This is a convolutional neural network which identifies whether a person has a face mask or notin the real time using webcamera.
+This is a convolutional neural network which identifies whether a person has a face mask or not in the real time using webcamera.

 ## Used technologies